Blosc/c-blosc2/ROADMAP.md

 * **Postfilters:** allows to apply user-defined C callbacks **after** the filter pipeline during decompression.
 The combination of prefilters and postfilters could be interesting for supporting e.g. encryption (via prefilters) and decryption (via postfilters).
 Also, a postfilter alone can used to produce on-the-flight computation based on existing data (or other metadata, like e.g. coordinates).
 See [test_postfilter.c](https://github.com/Blosc/c-blosc2/blob/master/tests/test_postfilter.c) for an example of use.

 * **SIMD support for ARM (NEON):** this allows for faster operation on ARM architectures.
 Only `shuffle` is supported right now, but the idea is to implement `bitshuffle` for NEON too.
+Thanks to Lucian Marc.

 * **SIMD support for PowerPC (ALTIVEC):** this allows for faster operation on PowerPC architectures.
 Both `shuffle`  and `bitshuffle` are supported; however, this has been done via a transparent mapping from SSE2 into ALTIVEC emulation in GCC 8, so performance could be better (but still, it is already a nice improvement over native C code; see PR https://github.com/Blosc/c-blosc2/pull/59 for details).
 Thanks to Jerome Kieffer and [ESRF](https://www.esrf.fr) for sponsoring the Blosc team in helping him in this task.